 If the seller is attempting a short sale without hardship, it is highly likely that the bank will ask for a seller contribution.
 Even if the seller qualifies for a short sale through a financial hardship, the bank could demand a contribution.
 This means the seller could be required to bring in money to close.
-The bank might ask the seller to liquidate a stock account or tap retirement funds.
 Laws in California protect sellers of 1 to 4 units.

 Peace of Mind